 Population Women who have not been diagnosed with BRCA-related cancer and who have no signs or symptoms of the disease Recommendation Screen women whose family history may be associated with an increased risk for potentially harmful BRCA mutations.
 Women with positive screening results should receive genetic counseling and, if indicated after counseling, BRCA testing.
-Grade: B Do not routinely recommend genetic counseling or BRCA testing to women whose family history is not associated with an increased risk for potentially harmful BRCA mutations.
-Grade: D
+Grade: B Do not routinely recommend genetic counseling or BRCA testing to women whose family history is not associated with an increased risk for potentially harmful BRCA mutations Grade: D

-- Risk Assessment Family history factors associated with increased likelihood of potentially harmful BRCA mutations include breast cancer diagnosis before age 50 years, bilateral breast cancer, family history of breast and ovarian cancer, presence of breast cancer in ≥1 male family member, multiple cases of breast cancer in the family, ≥1 family member with 2 primary types of BRCA-related cancer, and Ashkenazi Jewish ethnicity.
-Several familial risk stratification tools are available to determine the need for in-depth genetic counseling, such as the Ontario Family History Assessment Tool, Manchester Scoring System, Referral Screening Tool, Pedigree Assessment Tool, and FHS-7.
-Screening Tests Genetic risk assessment and BRCA mutation testing are generally multistep processes involving identification of women who may be at increased risk for potentially harmful mutations, followed by genetic counseling by suitably trained health care providers and genetic testing of selected high-risk women when indicated.
+Risk Assessment Family history factors associated with increased likelihood of potentially harmful BRCA mutations include breast cancer diagnosis before age 50 years, bilateral breast cancer, family history of breast and ovarian cancer, presence of breast cancer in ≥1 male family member, multiple cases of breast cancer in the family, ≥1 family member with 2 primary types of BRCA-related cancer, and Ashkenazi Jewish ethnicity.
+Several familial risk stratification tools are available to determine the need for in-depth genetic counseling, such as the Ontario Family History Assessment Tool, Manchester Scoring System, Referral Screening Tool, Pedigree Assessment Tool, and FHS-7. creening Tests Genetic risk assessment and BRCA mutation testing are generally multistep processes involving identification of women who may be at increased risk for potentially harmful mutations, followed by genetic counseling by suitably trained health care providers and genetic testing of selected high-risk women when indicated.
 Tests for BRCA mutations are highly sensitive and specific for known mutations, but interpretation of results is complex and generally requires posttest counseling.
-Treatment Interventions in women who are BRCA mutation carriers include earlier, more frequent, or intensive cancer screening; risk-reducing medications (e.g., tamoxifen or raloxifene); and risk-reducing surgery (e.g., mastectomy or salpingo-oophorectomy).
+Treatment risk-reducing medications (e.g., tamoxifen or raloxi nclude earlier, more frequent, or intensive cancer screening; fene); and risk-reducing surgery (e.g., mastectomy or phorectomy).
 Balance of Benefits and Harms In women whose family history is associated with an increased risk for potentially harmful BRCA mutations, the net benefit of genetic testing and early intervention is moderate.
-In women whose family history is not associated with an increased risk for potentially harmful BRCA mutations, the net benefit of genetic testing and early intervention ranges from minimal to potentially harmful.
+In women whose family history is not associated with an increased risk for potentially harmful BRCA mutations, the net benefit of genetic testing and early intervention ranges from small to moderate.
 Other Relevant USPSTF Recommendations The USPSTF has made recommendations on medications for the reduction of breast cancer risk and screening for ovarian cancer.
 These recommendations are available at www.uspreventiveservicestaskforce.org.